Soneso/as-soroban-sdk/README.md

 Contracts should contain a WASM custom section with name `contractspecv0` and containing a serialized stream of `SCSpecEntry`.
 There should be a `SCSpecEntry` for every function, struct, and union exported by the contract.

-The AS Soroban SDK simplifies this by providing the possibility to enter the functions spec in the `contract.json` file.
+The AS Soroban SDK simplifies the generation of the custom section by providing the possibility to enter the functions spec in the `contract.json` file.
 See also [Understanding contract metadata](https://github.com/Soneso/as-soroban-sdk#understanding-contract-metadata).

 ### Contract meta generation
 Contracts may optionally contain a Wasm custom section with name `contractmetav0` and containing a serialized `SCMetaEntry`.
 Contracts may store any metadata in the entries that can be used by applications and tooling off-network.

-The AssemblyScript Soroban SDK simplifies this by providing the possibility to add meta entries in the `contract.json` file.
+The AssemblyScript Soroban SDK simplifies the generation of the custom section by providing the possibility to add meta entries in the `contract.json` file.
 See also [Understanding contract metadata](https://github.com/Soneso/as-soroban-sdk#understanding-contract-metadata).

 ### User Defined Types